cinch-labs/update-identity-service-action/README.md

   npm run release-patch # For a patch release
 ```

-4. Push your branch again & merge to master
+4. Push your release tags with `git push --follow-tags`
+5. Merge you PR into master